GerbenAaltink/gdav/README.md

 All operations are performed within one thread.
 By smart chunking requests do not block eachother.

+### Usage
+ Make sure gcc is installed.
+You can check this by executing `gcc -v`.
+This project is tested with gcc version 9.3.0 (Ubuntu 9.3.0-17ubuntu1~20.04).
+ Execute in root: `make run`.
+This will create an executable named httpc.
+ For debugging:
+   - `httpc 8888 --debug`
+ Other parameters are mentioned at startup.
+ You can now access dav://localhost:8888/ in your file manager.
+But probably you'll need to create a user first.

+#### User management
+ - Create:  `./httpc useradd`
+ - Delete:  `./httpc userdel [username]` argument is optional.
+ - List:    `./httpc userlist`
+ - Update:  `./httpc useredit`

 ### Supported methods:
  - PROPFIND
  - PUT